-Psoriatic conditions tends to occur in cycles, with times of flare (when symptoms worsen) and periods of remission (when they reduce or disappear for some time).
+Psoriatic conditions tend to occur in cycles.
+They feature periods of flare, when symptoms worsen, and periods of remission, when symptoms reduce or disappear for some time.

 Current medical treatment options can help slow the progression of PsA, prevent flares, and relieve symptoms, but natural and alternative remedies can also help a person relieve their symptoms.

 Some approaches aim to relieve symptoms, while others help reduce the risk of a flare.
-It is important to note that not all of these remedies have scientific evidence to support them.
+However, not all of these remedies have scientific evidence to support them.

 The following natural remedies may help with PsA:

-Curcumin, which is an ingredient in turmeric, appears to have anti-inflammatory properties.
+Curcumin, which is a component of turmeric, appears to have anti-inflammatory properties.

 Capsaicin is the compound that makes chili peppers hot.

 Some research suggests that creams containing capsaicin may numb pain receptors, bringing relief to painful joints.
-A person should apply these creams to the affected joints.
+A person can apply these creams to the affected joints.

 3. Epsom salts